 Project target groups are defined in the project call regulations each year.
 Although, the characteristics of the target groups in the regulations is relatively general.
-In the project application form, the applicant may define the target groups itself and provide a description of the target groups and a justification for selecting it.
+In the project application form, the applicant may define the target groups itself and provide a description of the target group and a justification for selecting it.
 On the other hand, experts have to evaluate whether the target groups selected correspond to the objective of the Programme and the specific area of activities, whether the needs of the project's target group have been identified, how precisely they have been defined and based on specific facts (including whether feasibility study has been carried out, statistical data have been used, etc.) and how the activities planned in the project are going to cover the entire target group identified.
-For example: "the project target groups are various groups of residents (including Latvian citizens residing abroad), associations and foundations, their participants, members, employees and volunteers" (2021); "the project target groups are various groups of residents, non-governmental organisations and their members, including members, employees and volunteers" (2020).
+For example: "the project target groups are various groups of residents (including Latvian citizens residing abroad), associations and foundations, their participants, members, employees and volunteers" (2021); "the project target groups are various groups of residents, especially population which is separated in a territorial, informative or linguistic way, or with low participation rates, non-governmental organisations and their members, including members, employees and volunteers" (2020).